Seagate/cortx-experiments/daos-cortx/docs/datamovment_with_s3.md

 # Daos object movement using aws s3cli

 - Daos source container to Daos destination container object movement is possible using aws s3 cli.
-This setup demands following requisites.
+This documents is the setup guide to perform mentioned exercise.

 # Test setup